This article has links to products and services we love, which we may make commission from.

 Inverness Outlander

-There is a one-day tour which shows you where Outlander got its influence from.
+There is a one-day tour that shows you where Outlander got its influence.

 It is also where the Jacobites, who were supporters of the Roman Catholic James VII of Scotland and II of England, took their last breath as they fought for their country on 16th April 1746.